Scale invariance of electrodynamics in radio-frequency linear accelerators: Scale transformation of space-charge electric field

-Next, consider the case where the motion of a fixed number of ions undergoes scale transformation (\ref{eq:scalex})-(\ref{eq:scaleb}).
-If the charge density of the original ion distribution is expressed as $\rho(\bm{r}, t)$, it is natural to assume that the charge density after the transformation will be given by
+Next, consider the case where the motion of a fixed number of ions undergoes scale transformations (\ref{eq:scalex}) -- (\ref{eq:scaleb}).
+If the charge density of the original ion distribution is expressed as $\rho(\bm{r}, t)$, it is assumed that the charge density after the transformation will be expressed as

-since the number of ions does not change after the scale transformation.
-On the other hand, let $\bm{E}_{sc}(\bm{r,t})$ denote the electric field representing the space-charge effect caused by $\rho(\bm{r}, t)$.
-It means that
+as the number of ions does not change after the scale transformation.
+On the other hand, let $\bm{E}_{sc}(\bm{r,t})$ denote the electric field representing the space charge effect caused by $\rho(\bm{r}, t)$, i.e.,